vivid-planet/comet/.changeset/cold-bags-walk.md

 "@comet/blocks-admin": patch
 ---

-createListBlock: Don't show the minimum required blocks tooltip when the option isn't used
+createListBlock: Don't show the minimum visible blocks tooltip when the option isn't used